Automatically Enhancing the Quality of Android App Bug Reports: App-specific Information for

 \subsection{Results and Analysis}

-\subsubsection{Quality of Generated S2Rs.}
+\subsubsection{Quality of Generated S2Rs}

-To assess LLM consistency (producing the same outputs for multiple runs), we compared the evaluation metrics of the configurations across the three runs.
-We found that all configurations achieved consistent performance across the runs.
-For instance, the standard deviation of the F1 score in \ConfigIntScrBug{} is \rnum{\ISBfoneSTD}, indicating high consistency.
-Our replication package contains the results of all configurations~\cite{package}.
+To assess LLM consistency (producing the same outputs), we compared the evaluation metrics of the configurations across three runs.
+All configurations achieved consistent performance across the runs.
+For instance, the F1 score's std. deviation in \ConfigIntScrBug{} is \rnum{\ISBfoneSTD}, indicating high consistency.
+Our replication package provides complete consistency results~\cite{package}. \looseness=-1

-\Cref{tab:s2r_results_dev} shows the S2R quality results of the four configurations for S2R generation, averaged across the three executions.
+\Cref{fig:s2r_results_dev} shows the S2R quality results of the four configurations for S2R generation, averaged across the three executions.
 All three context-aware configurations substantially outperform the no-information configuration, with F1 increasing from \rnum{\NIfone} (\ConfigNoInfo{}) to \rnum{\INTfone}–\rnum{\ISBfone} across the other setups.
 Notably, compared to \ConfigNoInfo, using GUI interactions yields a large gain (F1 \rnum{\INTfone} vs \rnum{\NIfone}), indicating that this context is essential for accurately identifying an associated reproduction path.
 Adding screen descriptions and/or the buggy screen to GUI interactions leads to small but consistent improvements, with the best performance achieved by \ConfigIntScrBug{} (F1 \rnum{\ISBfone}, Precision \rnum{\ISBprec}, Recall \rnum{\ISBrec}).
 While all three context-aware configurations produce a similar number of correct steps (\rnum{\INTcs}–\rnum{\IScs}), the best configuration reduces both extra steps (\rnum{\ISBes} vs. \rnum{\INTes}–\rnum{\ISes}) and missing steps (\rnum{\ISBms} vs. \rnum{\INTms}). \looseness=-1

-\rev{Qualitative analysis of the results shows that including the buggy screen informs the LLM about the final screen where the bug manifests, constraining the reproduction path.
-Since each interaction has a source and a target screen (see \Cref{sec:gui_interactions}), the target screen of the final step should correspond to the buggy screen.
-Leveraging this constraint allows the LLM to more accurately align the reported steps from the original bug report with the actual interactions, resulting in fewer extra steps, compared to \ConfigIntScr{}}
+Qualitative data analysis shows that including the buggy screen informs the LLM about the final screen where the bug manifests, constraining the reproduction path.
+Since each interaction has source/target screens (see \Cref{sec:gui_interactions}), the target screen of the final step should correspond to the buggy screen.
+Leveraging this allows the LLM to more accurately align the reported steps from the original bug report with the actual interactions, resulting in fewer extra steps, compared to \ConfigIntScr{} \looseness=-1

-\subsubsection{Quality of Generated OBs/EBs.}
+\subsubsection{Quality of Generated OBs/EBs}